TBeek18/CSCE463_Project_3_and_4/README.md

 Please navigate to the directory where the project files are stored and run `pip install pycryptodome` in the terminal.

 ## How to Run
-First, run `python server.py` in within that same directory in your terminal.
+First, run `python server.py` within that same directory in your terminal.
 This will start up the server application.
 Then, in a new terminal but in the same directory, run `python client.py`.
 Enter the following information:
 - Server's IP Address: `127.0.0.1`
 - Name: `yourname`

 In a new terminal but in the same directory, run `python client.py` and repeat the above process, putting in a different name.
-Once both clients are connected, go back to the first client that was configured, type a message, and hit Enter.
-This message will be sent to the and the server will then send it to the other client that is running.
+Once both clients are connected, go to either one of the client terminals, type a message, and hit Enter.
+This message will be sent to the server and the server will then send it to the other client that is running.
 Verify that this works.

 To exit the clients, type `exit` in the client terminals.